Prior Smoothing for Multivariate Disease Mapping Models: Real Data

-Beyond comparing overall smoothing levels, Figure~\ref{fig4} displays the area-specific components of the RMSS for each geographical unit $i$.
+Beyond comparing overall smoothing levels, \autoref{fig4} displays the area-specific components of the RMSS for each geographical unit $i$.
 Results are shown for models fitting the three diseases jointly; however, the pairwise analyses yield very similar patterns.
 For clarity of interpretation, we present results for $G=47$.
-The legend of Figure~\ref{fig4} reports the 50th, 75th, 85th, 90th, 95th, and 97th percentiles.
-A comparison between the RMSS components and the crude disease rates (Appendix Figure~\ref{fig5}) reveals that the most intense smoothing occurs in areas with rates that are unusually high or low relative to their neighbors.
+The legend of \autoref{fig4} reports the 50th, 75th, 85th, 90th, 95th, and 97th percentiles.
+All priors identify similar high-smoothing regions, although iCAR yields more areas with larger values.
+In general the L$_j$CAR produces lower and more homogeneous $RMSS_i$ values.
+Comparing the RMSS components with the crude disease rates in \autoref{fig5} shows that the strongest smoothing occurs in areas where rates are unusually high or low relative to their neighbors.
 For instance, in the case of colon cancer, Soria, Segovia, and Ávila exhibit high levels of smoothing.
 Soria and Ávila represent high-rate enclaves surrounded by predominantly low-rate areas, whereas Segovia displays the inverse pattern.
 As the number of areas increases, drawing general conclusions regarding the spatial distribution of smoothing becomes more challenging.
 Nevertheless, the pattern observed for $G=47$ is largely preserved, with areas exhibiting strong disparities with their neighbors tend to display higher levels of smoothing.
 These maps provide a more detailed understanding of smoothing patterns, helping practitioners interpret spatial estimates more critically and identify locations where model-based smoothing may substantially influence the results.